hterhors/OWL2JavaBin/README.md

           <rdfs:range rdf:resource="http://psink.de/dbpedia/BirthPlace" />
         </owl:ObjectProperty>

-7)  Properties are inherited by all super classes through the full hierarchy:
+7)  Properties are inherited by all super classes through the full hierarchy.

-8) In general, if an ontological class does not have an properties or sub classes it should be declared as a owl:NamedIndividual:
+8) In general, if an ontological class does not have any properties or sub classes it should be declared as a owl:NamedIndividual:

             <owl:NamedIndividual rdf:about="http://psink.de/dbpedia/Turin"><rdf:type rdf:resource="http://psink.de/dbpedia/BirthPlace"/></owl:NamedIndividual>